crittermike/fileslap-cli/README.md

 ### Result

-The link to the file will be output to stdout.
+The link to the file (both on the site and the raw file) will be output to stdout.

-Also, if you have xclip installed, it will copy the link to your clipboard.